Drassil/nestjs-yalc/docs/api-creation.md

 To create a simple MySQL CRUD API you need 2 files: the Entity and the Resolver Factory (The DTO file is optional but strongly suggested)

-The bare minimum configuration to create a CRUD is by setting up an entity and generating the needed components by using the `AgGridDependencyFactory` method.
+The bare minimum configuration to create a CRUD is by setting up an entity and generating the needed components by using the `CrudGenDependencyFactory` method.

 So if we want to implement a CRUD API to manage a collection of phone numbers we can use the following code.